 - Dosimetry rings (radiation exposure monitors) are sometimes worn by operators.
-I have a dosimetry ring to use when I do consumer goods testing.
+I have a dosimetry ring to use (when required) when I do consumer goods testing.
 When I signed up for the monitoring service contract I asked the man with the dosimetry monitoring company how often the tube-based instruments used for consumer goods testing show any measurable radiation exposure to the operator (beyond normal background radiation exposure, even taking into account potential spikes that might be generated from other events – like flying on airplanes).
 His response was “never.”
 In his experience the XL3T XRF (tube-based) instruments normally used for consumer goods testing hadn’t ever resulted in measurable radiation exposure using his company’s monitoring devices (worn on the hand of the operator.)
 So one can therefore extrapolate from this that if the instrument is being used properly by a trained operator and the hand of the operator is not seeing any measurable impacts, those around and nearby are also not being subjected to any measurable impacts.

 Some additional thoughts from my friend Michael (a friend and longtime supporter of my work, who also works with XRF instruments on a regular basis):

 “Fission products from nuclear reactions (fallout from nuclear explosions or material released from reactor accidents) and primary radioactive materials (containing uranium, thorium, radium, etc) are radioactive particulates that can stick to things or travel as airborne dust and continuously emit radiation.